-My daughter Clara is studying abroad in Ireland.
-She’s thriving and doing well and like most first year college students she’s had some adjustments to make.
+My daughter Clara is studying abroad in Ireland now a junior she’s thrived and done well.
+This year has been a wee bit harder than the others.
+Like all of us she’s had some adjustments to make with the pandemic.
 After a particularly tough week, during our chat I checked in with how she was feeling.
 She was looking a little pale and tired.
 Ah!
-A little Blood deficient, as to be expected with her adapting to the new stresses of her life abroad and away from the foods and herbs she’s accustomed to having in quick grasp.
+A little Blood deficient.
 We started brainstorming what she should eat to pick her energy and Blood back up.
 Blackstrap molasses was one of the first things we thought of – unfortunately, it’s not easy to find in Ireland.
 Makes sense, it is a by-product of food that they don’t produce.
-She had to settle for beef stew and some beets, we will make sure to send some molasses with her when she’s home for the holidays.
+She had to settle for beef stew and some beets, and other blood building foods.

 Back to molasses –